toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## July 2025
+* Howard E. Galley, _The Ceremonies of the Eucharist: A Guide to Celebration_ (Cowley Publications: 1989)

 ## June 2025
 * Makr Lau Branson, _Memories, Hopes, and Conversations: Appreciative Inquiry and Congregational Change_ (The Alban Institute: 2004)